MaximilienFathi/coin-marketplace/README.md

 # COIN marketplace - A React JS Solution

+**Important Update Regarding CoinGecko API Rate Limits**

+**Due to recent changes by CoinGecko, the number of free API calls per minute has been drastically reduced to 5-15.
+This may cause error 429 (Too Many Requests) to occur more** **frequently.
+While data is still retrievable, there may be a short delay of a few minutes before any data appears on-screen.
+I am currently working on a solution to address this** **issue.**

+---

 COIN marketplace is a website that keeps track of cryptocurrency and coin exchange performance.
 It also simulates trading transactions from one currency to another while still taking into consideration certain issues